All Episodes

 Don't go away.

-You know, I I know it's not fair, and it often is uh uh premature to judge any new media program on its first day, so I'm I'm not going to engage in any predictions on uh on Al Gore's TV network here other than to say it's gonna be a matter of how much money are his investors willing to lose uh uh before they pull the plug but I don't want to make any predictions about it but I'm sitting here watching it and they're running one of those pods right now pod is
+So I'm not going to engage in any predictions on Al Gore's TV network here other than to say it's going to be a matter of how much money are his investors willing to lose before they pull the plug.

-a segment that they're calling a segment a pod on this network and it's some bald guy a young bald guy who was wearing a Washington Redskins jersey shopping for sneakers.
+And it's some bald guy, a young bald guy who was wearing a Washington Redskins jersey shopping for sneakers.

-Now the ball guy is in a basketball jersey in his car.
+Now the bald guy is in a basketball jersey in his car.

 Now he's walking up the steps into some house.

-Uh he's at the oh the athletic house oh he's looking back at another rack of sneakers it's a feature on sneakers on Al Gore's new television network with this bald guy looking at various forms and models of Nikes and uh and other things.
+It's a feature on sneakers on Al Gore's new television network with this bald guy looking at various forms and models of Nikes and other things.

 Most people hate that progress bar because it makes things seem slower.